aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/cross-platform-2d-graphics/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Another useful scenario involves creating callouts on images to add supplementary information, such as diameter size details in mm.
-Callouts consist of several graphics primitives, and to draw them, we need to utilize various drawing methods such as <a href="https://reference.aspose.com/drawing/net/system.drawing/graphics/drawline/">`DrawLine`</a>, <a href="https://reference.aspose.com/drawing/net/system.drawing/graphics/drawellipse/">`DrawEllipse`</a>, and <a href="https://reference.aspose.com/imaging/net/aspose.imaging/graphics/drawstring/">`DrawString`</a>.
+Callouts consist of several graphics primitives, and to draw them, we need to utilize various drawing methods such as <a href="https://reference.aspose.com/drawing/java/system.drawing/graphics/drawline/">`DrawLine`</a>, <a href="https://reference.aspose.com/drawing/java/system.drawing/graphics/drawellipse/">`DrawEllipse`</a>, and <a href="https://reference.aspose.com/imaging/java/aspose.imaging/graphics/drawstring/">`DrawString`</a>.
 </p>

-Example of C# code to draw callouts on an image:
+Example of Java code to draw callouts on an image:

 {{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-TextFonts-DrawCallOut.cs" >}}